Mark-Millard/rdk-xconf-logserver/Readme.md

 The Alticast logserver uses a ***config.yml*** file to configure its behavior.
 The configuration file may be located in either the */etc/logserver* or *$HOME/.logserver* directory.

+If the configuration file is not accessible, then the logserver will use the following
+defaults:

+* Destination URL: file:///opt/logserver
+* Encoding: false
+* Server Port: 8080